Thailand’s countryside: the unexplored central provinces

 Visiting north-central Thailand, where no one ever stops:

 I was in Kamphaeng Phet working as an English teacher for a total of 4 months in Thailand’s countryside.
-Specifically, in Khlong Khlung, a small village in the middle of a province of Thailand where almost never for anyone.
+Specifically, in Khlong Khlung, a small village in the middle of Thailand where almost no one ever stops.

 Kampheang Phet is about 350 kilometers north of Bangkok, halfway to Chiang Mai.
 The provincial capital is also called Kamphaeng Phet so it is easy to locate.
 In reality, the capital is nothing more than a village of 30,000 inhabitants where calm reigns.
 Without a doubt, if anything characterizes this province is the tranquility that is breathed in every corner.